MicrosoftDocs/learn/learn-pr/azure/run-clustered-applications-azure-shared-disks/includes/5-exercise-deploy-clustered-vms-azure-shared-disks.md

 ::: zone pivot="linux-cloud"

-## Use Linux VMs with Azure shared disks
+## Deploy Linux VMs by using Azure shared disks

 To provide proof of concept, you'll deploy two Linux VMs that are running the Ubuntu Server OS.
 You'll also test the SCSI Persistent Reservations (PR) commands on the Azure shared disk.